Chanoian/cloud-native-bootcamp-iks-full/lab-08-ci.md

     - Click **Delete**.
 Deleting a toolchain removes all of its tool integrations, which might delete resources that are managed by those integrations.
     - Confirm the deletion by typing the name of the toolchain and clicking **Delete**.
     - **Tip:** When you delete a GitHub, GitHub Enterprise, or Git Repos and Issue Tracking tool integration, the associated repo isn't deleted from GitHub, GitHub Enterprise, or Git Repos and Issue Tracking.
 You must manually remove the repo.
-1. Delete the cluster or discard the namespace from it.
-It is easiest to delete the entire namespace (Please do not delete the `default` namespace) by using the IBM Cloud™ Kubernetes Service CLI from a command-line window.
-However, if you have other resources that you need to keep in the namespace, you need to delete the application resources individually instead of the entire namespace.
-To delete the entire namespace, enter this command:
-    ```bash
-    kubectl delete namespace [not-the-default-namespace]
-    ```
 1. Delete your IBM Cloud API key.
   - From the **Manage** menu, click **Access (IAM)**.
 Click **IBM Cloud API Keys**.
   - Find your API Key in the list and select **Delete** from the menu to the right of the API Key name.